 SIDsImmunizations and SIDSA mother asks whether there is no link between immunizations and sudden infant death syndrome (SIDS).

 Vaccine ScheduleAre Extra Doses of Vaccines Harmful?Learn whether it is harmful to give extra doses of the routine childhood vaccines, and how you can prevent that from happening.
+Dr. Shari Nethersole, a physician at the Boston Children's Hospital weighs in.

 Heart ProblemsHeart MurmursMany kids have murmurs heard by the doctor, but not all types are necessarily a problem.